12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 But if it’s popular you’re after, this is the place to be.
 And because I’ve visited most of these bays myself, you’ll find this guide to be a blend of personal experience, factual information, and practical tips.

-Already have a bay a region or a particular bay in mind?
-Use the quick links below to jump ahead:
+Already have a region or a particular bay in mind?
+Here’s what we’ll cover below:

 • Istria and Kvarner (Portić Bay, Vognišča & Potkujni Bays & Sunfarni Bay)